lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 We'll roll back the firmware to the previous version.
 Here's how it works...

+1. PineTime stores two firmware images in Flash ROM: Active and Standby.
+PineTime boots from the Active Firmware Image.
+It activates the SMP service for firmware upgrade over Bluetooth LE.

+1. During firmware upgrade, PineTime writes the received firmware image into the Standby Firmware slot.
+PineTime checks that the firmware image has been received correctly, and reboots itself.

+1. On reboot, the bootloader (MCUBoot) swaps the Active and Standby Firmware images.
+The bootloader starts the Active Firmware Image (containing the new firmware)

+1. If the new firmware doesn't start properly, at the next reboot the bootloader swaps back the Active and Standby Firmware images.
+The bootloader starts the Active Firmware Image (now containing the old firmware)

+1. PineTime should start correctly with the old firmware with SMP service operational.
+We may perform the firmware upgrade again when the fixed new firmware is available.

+Here's the proposed Flash ROM memory layout that will be adopted by all PineTime firmware, containing the Active and Standby Firmware Image slots...

 | PineTime Flash Area | ROM Address        | Size |
 | :---                  | :---              | ---:        |
 | Bootloader (MCUBoot)  | `0x0000 0000`  | 16 KB |